MicrosoftDocs/fabric-docs/docs/data-science/time-series-forecasting.md

 ## Step 1: Load the data

-### Download dataset and upload to a Data Lakehouse
+### Download the dataset and upload to a data lakehouse

 A data lakehouse is a data architecture that provides a central repository for data.
 There are 15 csv files containing property sales records from five boroughs in New York between 2003 and 2015.
 For convenience, these files are compressed in the `nyc_property_sales.tar` file.
 This file is available in a public blob storage resource.